pippinbarr/racers/process/journal.md

 ![](./images/journal/2025-10-16-notebook-1.jpg)

 So let me... just start.
 I'm just going to start.
 I will put at least one thing on the screen.

+## We have a game...
+(2025-10-22)

+Today (and last couple of days maybe?)
+I've got the base game to a point where it feels like a think you actually play instead of just an idea.
+I think most of the juice I have got used in the commit messages, but I think I'm close to being able to say that the base game can be "locked" without much more change.
+I want to figure out the difficulty stuff around making the game technically possible, and any balancing around speed-up, but I think that really the basics of the whole things are there now?
+I don't want to over complicated it, and I've tried to mostly write it in a modular enough way that expansions/changes "should" be easy?
+Actually I should break more stuff down into functions because that's often where the interventions need to happen.

+May not even be the worst idea to cast an eye over the variations with this implementation in mind to see if there are implementation details that would *support* variations?
+That could be one of the kind of research outcomes here?